WorkingCodePod/workingcode/src/episodes/141-building-stuff-so-you-can-build-stuff.md

 [Spot an error?
 Send a pull request on GitHub.][github]

-[00:00:00] **Ben:** Anyway, one of the other attendees at the workshop, his company was building an e commerce platform.
+[00:00:00] **Ben:** Anyway, one of the other attendees at the workshop, his company was building an Ecommerce platform.

-[00:00:06] **Ben:** And in order to make sure that the e commerce platform worked, they decided to build an online store as, as a demo site,
+[00:00:06] **Ben:** And in order to make sure that the Ecommerce platform worked, they decided to build an online store as, as a demo site,

 [00:00:13] **Ben:** so he's like, Oh, here's a, here's an idea.
-We'll make a gluten free bread online shop and he said it became so popular that they ended up making more money from selling the bread out of this bakery than they did from selling the e commerce platform itself.
+We'll make a gluten free bread online shop and he said it became so popular that they ended up making more money from selling the bread out of this bakery than they did from selling the Ecommerce platform itself.

 [00:00:28] **Adam:** And I bet you the baker was happy too.